What Is Legal Tyre Tread And Why Is It Important?

 Tyres are a critical component of all cars, allowing journeys to happen safely.
 The dangers of illegal tyres that don’t meet minimum safety requirements are significant, with 968 motorists killed or injured in accidents caused by illegal, defective, or under-inflated tyres in 2013.

 One aspect of tyre safety which is often overlooked but crucially important is tread depth.
 Having at least the minimum legal tread depth is important for ensuring a good grip on the road, especially in wet conditions.
 As a result, drivers with illegal tread depth could experience longer stopping distances, bad handling and risk of aquaplaning, as well as decreased fuel efficiency.

 UK law requires that tyres have a tread depth of no less than 1.6mm in a non-interrupted band covering at least 75 percent of each tyre.
 Tyres should be replaced before they reach this stage.

 If you are caught driving with tyres below the legal tread limit, you could receive three penalty points and a £2,500 fine per tyre.

 Risks of incorrect tyre tread

-There are a range of associated risks that come with having tyre tread close to or beneath the legal limit, and all of them mean you’re putting yourself at risk on the road.
+There is a range of associated risks that come with having tyre tread close to or beneath the legal limit, and all of them mean you’re putting yourself at risk on the road.
 Some of the main ones include:

 One of the main purposes of tyre tread is to stop aquaplaning or hydroplaning from happening.
 Water on the surface of the road can decrease tyre grip, but with proper tread depth, the water won’t act as a barrier between your tyre and the road.
-Instead it will escape through the grooves of the tyre.
+Instead, it will escape through the grooves of the tyre.